The Australian Property Market Moves in Cycles

 Take Townsville as an example.

 Then COVID hit.
-City residents fled to regional towns.
-Investors chased yields.
+City residents fled to regional towns and investors chased yields.
 Prices surged.

 Now, Townsville house prices are approaching levels that would have seemed absurd just a few years ago.
 For a city of just over 200,000 people, prices near $1 million raise serious questions about long-term affordability and future growth potential.